Frequently Asked Questions

 How long do sessions last?

-Sessions usually last 50 minutes and take place weekly.
-I am not able to offer fortnightly or monthly sessions.
+Sessions last 50 minutes and take place weekly.

 How many sessions will I need?